kraxel-dev/colmap-fusion-framework/README.md

 ## Scale and frame alignment

 1. Adapt strategy: scale estimation after n poses and only brute force afterwards to tackle mono sfm scale drift
-2. Use pca to align to ground-plane
+2. Use pca to align to ground-plane after n reg images

 ## Reconstruction quality and filtering